-- Ensure that all the text is in the same font, size and style
+- Ensure that all the text is in the same font and size.
+Plus, ensure the headings, company names, schools etc… are in bold.
+We recommend Arial 12

-- Start with your name, address and contact details
+- Start with your name, address, mobile number and email address

 - Include all temporary work (be sure to state if it was temporary).
 If you were unemployed for any period of time ensure that this is included so that there are no gaps in the dates, where possible state what you were doing at this time, travelling, job seeking etc

-- List your education, again most recent first.
-Include qualifications gained whilst working
+- List your education, again most recent first – include qualifications gained

-- Proof read you CV and make sure you spell check it!
-Spelling errors are spotted easily when reading your CV and will not come across well to a potential employer if you have made silly errors in your CV
+- Proof read you CV and make sure you spell & grammar check it!
+Spelling errors are spotted easily when reading your CV and will not come across well to a potential employer

 - It can be useful to have someone read over your CV before you send it, to be an additional proof reader and to see how it comes across to an outsider